Remember the feeling when you first got your new laptop? No lags, no freezes, no hangs — everything was brand-new and it

 Reason 4: Virus/Malware is Slowing Down Your Laptop

-It’s no surprises that viruses or malicious software can cause serious damages to any PC, as well as bogging down its overall performance.
+It’s no surprise that viruses or malicious software can cause serious damages to any PC, as well as bog down its overall performance.

 Once you feel your laptop really acts up, for example, unable to shut down the system, everything lags, web browsers locked up with tons of flash ads, etc; Most likely they’ve got you.

 What to do about it: Simple!
 Check if your laptop has been infected by running an antivirus and anti-malware scan.